nahimzahur/nahimzahur.github.io/_pages/research.md

 ## Other Research

+#### "Climate Change and Buildings: an Asia-Pacific Primer."
+with Abhishek Rohatgi, Tian Sheng Allan Loi.
+In van Calster, Geert, Vandenberghe, Wim and Reins, Leonie (eds.): Research Handbook on Climate Change Mitigation Law.
+Edward Elgar 2015, pp. 212-241.

-#### “The Economics of Solar PV in Singapore” (with Tilak K. Doshi, Neil S. D’Souza, Nguyen Phuong Linh, Teo Han Guan).
+#### “The Economics of Solar PV in Singapore”
+with Tilak K. Doshi, Neil S. D’Souza, Nguyen Phuong Linh, Teo Han Guan.
 GSTF Journal of Engineering Technology, 2(1), 2013.

-#### “Drivers of Regulatory Reform in Energy Efficiency and Renewable Energy.” (with Tilak K. Doshi, Carlos Kuriyama) APEC Policy Brief (Issue 7, July 2013).
+#### “Impact of Climate Change on Electricity Demand of Singapore”
+with Tilak K. Doshi, Abhishek Rohatgi and Yuen Kah Hung.
+Proceedings of the Singapore Economic Review Conference 2013, August 2013.

-#### “Energy Efficiency Policies in the Asia-Pacific: Can We Do Better?” (with Tilak K. Doshi) Working Paper, Pacific Energy Summit, National Bureau of Asian Research, March 2013.
+#### “Energy Efficiency Policies in the Asia-Pacific: Can We Do Better?”
+with Tilak K. Doshi.
+Working Paper, Pacific Energy Summit, National Bureau of Asian Research, March 2013.

-#### “Regulatory Reform – Case Studies on Green Investments.” (with Tilak K. Doshi, Neil S. D’Souza, Belinda Salim, Rachel Wong, Tim Ogden, Salim Mazouz), APEC Policy Support Unit, March 2013.
+#### “Regulatory Reform – Case Studies on Green Investments.”
+with Tilak K. Doshi, Neil S. D’Souza, Belinda Salim, Rachel Wong, Tim Ogden, Salim Mazouz.
+APEC Policy Support Unit, March 2013.

-#### “Prospects for Transpacific Energy Trade.” (with Tilak K. Doshi) Supplement to the State Of The Region 2011-2012, Pacific Economic Cooperation Council, 2011.
+#### “Prospects for Transpacific Energy Trade.”
+with Tilak K. Doshi.
+Supplement to the State Of The Region 2011-2012, Pacific Economic Cooperation Council, 2011.